lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 ## Nunjucks plugin

 Lume 1.x enabled the nunjucks plugin by default.
-It is an optional plugin in Lume 2.x If you're using Nunjucks templates, import the plugin in your _config.ts file:
+However, it is an optional plugin in Lume 2.x, If you're using Nunjucks templates, import the plugin in your _config.ts file:

 ```ts
 import lume from "lume/mod.ts";